In regards to improving FPPs on metafilter, can we give contemplation to creating the ability to collaborate on a post? [more inside]

 Whenever I preview a post—at least on the front page and MeTa—any

-s in my links became
+&langs in my links became

 Just out of curiousity, tomorrow, there's going to be about five million, four hundred thousand, six hundred fifty-two attempts to write a "first black President" FPP.
 Do the mods have any specific plans, or is it going to be whomever jumps the gun first?
 And are you guys going to be able to enjoy the festivities, or are you going to be too busy deleting everyone's massively respawning dupes? ;-)

 Lest anyone miss it on the blue, this post needs to be added to the list of those that are referred to whenever someone asks what an excellent FPP looks like.

 My question is a two parter.
 I spend way too much time surfing the net, and sometimes come up on "stuff" that I think might make a good post here, but because I am fairly new by Metafilter standards, I am not sure it would be a good post.
 Is there a way for me to "unofficially" run my thoughts through someone PRE-post?
 I would rather not be humiliated publicly, which is why I ask.
 Secondly, even if I was feeling up for a good potential whipping on any given day, I am pretty bad with the technical aspects here.
 I would really do so much better if I had some one on one help. [more inside]

+Should we FPP the Obama speech?
+Some debate here.
+On the one hand it seems like it would be doomed to deletion as we have two open Obama related threads.
 On the other hand it's a really big deal, and (IMHO) rises above NewsFilter into Best Of The Web because it's such an incredibly good speech.
 Also those other threads are way below the fold.
+Thoughts?